fire1ce/3os.org/docs/infrastructure/proxmox/igpu-passthrough-to-vm.md

 We will be using Ubuntu Server 20.04 LTS. for this guide.

-Find the PCI address of the iGPU.
+From Proxmox Terminal find the PCI address of the iGPU.

 ```bash
 lspci -nnv | grep VGA